blitzarx1/egui_graphs/README.md

 ## Status
 The project is on the track to v1.0.0 and there will be some releases prior.

-After all features are added I will create demo project for wikipedia article connections demonstration.
+After all features are added I will create demo project for wikipedia article connections demonstration with web-assembly support.
 This project will serve several goals:
 * usage demonstration of the widget;
 * find and polish final pre-release issues;
+* demonstrate web-assembly compatibility;
 * increase discoverability of the project.

 ### Docs